-The total share-based payment expense recognised in statement of income for the Group and the Bank during the financial year amounted to RM692,658 (2020: RM1,336,465).
+The total share-based payment expense recognised in statement of income for the Group and the Bank during the financial year amounted to RM199,410 (2021: RM692,658).

-The weighted average fair value of shares awarded under EOP was RM4.21 per ordinary share (2020: RM3.54), based on market price during the period in which they were purchased.
+The weighted average fair value of shares awarded under EOP which were purchased over a period of 10 trading days was RM5.07 per ordinary share (2021: RM4.21), based on observable market price.